 Applicable plans, policies, and regulations discussed above emphasize reducing GHG emissions through measures including resource conservation, increased walkability of communities, and improved accessibility to transit.
-The proposed project would not be expected to consume resources less efficiently than the existing business operating in the existing storefront or result in more than a minor incremental increase in vehicle trips to the project site as a result of increased demand for the business' goods.
-The project site is in an urbanized area of Los Angeles with a mix of commercial and residential surrounding land uses.
-The project site is located approximately 0.2 mile west of the Western/60th stop for Local Bus Line 207, and approximately 0.2 mile north of the 62nd/Saint Andrews stop for Local Bus Line 110.
+The proposed project would not be expected to consume resources less efficiently than the existing business operating in the existing commercial and industrial buildings or result in more than a minor incremental increase in vehicle trips to the project site as a result of increased demand for the business' goods.
+The project site is in an urbanized area of Los Angeles with a mix of industrial and commercial surrounding land uses.
+The project site is located approximately 0.9 mile from a CARB-designated Central Business District1.
+In addition, the project site is located approximately 0.2 mile from the Sepulveda Bouldveard/Stagg Street stop for the Metro Local Bus Line 234 and the DASH Panorama City/Van Nuys Line.

 Therefore, the project is in an area that offers several opportunities for patrons to use non-auto modes of transportation to access the site.
 As discussed in Section XVIII, Utilities and Service Systems, the project would be required to comply with all applicable state and city regulations designed to promote efficient energy and water use by indoor cannabis cultivators.
 Therefore, the project would not conflict with implementation of applicable plans, policies, and regulations adopted for the purposes of reducing GHG emissions.
 As such, no impact would occur.